grro/pi_lightsensor_webthing/README.md

 ```
 sudo lightsensor --command listen --port 9122
 ```
-Here, the webthing API will be bind to the local port 9122
+Here, the webthing API will be bound to the local port 9122

 Alternatively to the *listen* command, you can use the *register* command to register and start the webthing service as systemd unit.
 By doing this the webthing service will be started automatically on boot.
 Starting the server manually using the *listen* command is no longer necessary.